|

 Wales, and Northern Ireland; Gibraltar is a British Overseas Territory.

 Tourist facilities are widely available.
+ENTRY

 REQUIREMENTS: A passport is required.
 Tourists are not obliged